-Each Board receives an annual report from its HoAF that assesses the adequacy, appropriateness and reliability of technical provisions, underwriting, reinsurance, contributions to Risk Management and conflicts of interest.
+Each Board member receives an annual report from the HoAF that assesses the adequacy, appropriateness and reliability of technical provisions, underwriting, reinsurance, contributions to Risk Management and conflicts of interest.
 The report identifies any deficiencies or areas for improvement and provides recommendations as to how such improvements could be implemented.

-The Actuarial Functions work very closely with the Risk Management Function and has contributed to the Risk Management System in the following ways:
+The Actuarial Functions work closely with the Risk Management Function and has contributed to the Risk

+Management System in the following ways:

-- Contributed to and reviewed the ORSA policy and provided feedback to the CRO. - Provided quantitative analysis to support the ORSA process. - Reviewed UPE's ORSA reports and provided feedback to the CRO's on these reports, in particular on the range of risks and adequacy of the stress scenarios. - Reviewed UPE's Underwriting Policies and associated documents.
+- Contributed to and reviewed the ORSA Policy and provided feedback to the CRO. - Provided quantitative analysis to support the ORSA process. - Reviewed UPE's ORSA reports and provided feedback to the CRO on these reports, in particular on the range of risks and adequacy of the stress scenarios. - Reviewed UPE's Underwriting Policies and associated documents.
 This review included a review of the alignment to the Risk Appetite Statements. - Reviewed UPE's Reinsurance Policies and provided comments and recommendations on possible enhancements.
-This review included a review of the alignment the Risk Appetite Statement. - Attended and actively contributed to: - Risk and Compliance Committee, in particular review and consideration of Risk Incidents; and - Investment Committee and Asset-Liability Matching activities. - Assessed the appropriateness of the Standard Formula. - Advised on the risks associated with product design.
+This review included a review of the alignment the Risk Appetite Statement. - Attended and actively contributed to: - The Risk and Compliance Committee, in particular review and consideration of Risk Incidents; and - o The Investment Committee and Asset-Liability Matching activities. - Assessed the appropriateness of the Standard Formula. - Advised on the risks associated with product design.

-The HoAF provides to the Board and CBoI a separate opinion on every ORSA produced.
+The HoAF provides a separate opinion on every ORSA produced to the Board and CBol.

-During 2022 the Actuarial Function has reviewed:
+During 2023 the Actuarial Function has reviewed the following: